Just too tired

 Depression is a treatable condition.
 Counseling and medication are widely available and effective.
 It’s dangerous to ignore symptoms of depression.
 Severe untreated depression can potentially result in self-harm or even suicide.

-Iron-deficiency anemia and other forms of anemia are usually more common in women than men.
-However, these are a cause of chronic low energy and fatigue.
-Low iron levels in men can result from a vegetarian diet or frequent blood donation.
-Other forms of anemia may trigger vitamin deficiencies such as low levels of B12.
+Iron-deficiency anemia is usually more common in women than men.
+However, all types of anemia can be a cause of chronic low energy and fatigue.
+Low iron levels in men can result from a poorly balanced vegetarian diet, frequent blood donation, or internal bleeding from, for example, the stomach or intestinal tract.
+Other forms of anemia can be caused by vitamin deficiencies such as low levels of vitamin B-12 or folate.

 Fatigue can be an important symptom of deeper health issues.
 Conditions that can cause fatigue include: